calico32/waybar-niri-windows/README.md

 # niri-windows module for Waybar

-This is a module for [Waybar](https://github.com/Alexays/Waybar) that displays a focus indicator for the current [Niri](https://github.com/YaLTeR/niri) workspace.
+This is a module for [Waybar](https://github.com/Alexays/Waybar) that displays a focus indicator for the current [niri](https://github.com/YaLTeR/niri) workspace.

 ![Image of the module](screenshot.png)

 > [!IMPORTANT]
-> This module requires a custom build of Niri that includes window
-> layout information in IPC messages (see [this
+> niri ≥ v25.08 is required (for the window locations in IPC messages to be available).
-> PR](https://github.com/YaLTeR/niri/pull/1265)).
-As of writing (Jun 2025),
-> there is no official release with this feature, so you will need to build Niri
-> from source with the changes from the PR.

 ## Installation

-You'll need Go to build this module, and you should obviously be using Niri and Waybar for this to work.
+You'll need Go to build this module, and you should obviously be using niri and Waybar for this to work.

 Clone this repository and: